-If you're in the market for QSL printing services, I can wholeheartedly recommend Randy's outstanding service.
-I went through several permeations of what I wanted, including a custom backside, and each time Randy responded immediately with a .pdf 'proof'.
+And speaking of QSL's, if you're in the market for QSL printing services, I can wholeheartedly recommend Randy (KB3IFH) Dorman's, outstanding service.
+I went through several permeations of what I wanted for several different projects, including a custom backside, and each time Randy responded within hours with a .pdf 'proof'.
 Not one dime passed hands until I liked what I saw, and then delivery was within days.
 If only so many other things in our lives were so sure and trouble free!

 Next, for our Veterans and Public Service Heros!

 There are not enough ways to THANK-YOU for your service, whether it be in the Army, Navy, Air Force, Coast Guard, or my alma mater, the Marine Corps.
-And that includes all of those of you in the Reserves, National and State Guards.
+And that includes all of those of you in the Reserves, National and State Guards or the Force Auxiliaries.
 The dangers you are asked to face in order to help us maintain our way of life are tremendous, and I for one am grateful beyond words for each and every one of you.
-Whether you just served one enlistment and got out, or you rode a "full tour", worked in a "rear eschelon" office Stateside, or patroled some invisible 'line in the sand' overseas or in the Special Forces, thank-you!
+Whether you just served one enlistment and got out or rode a "full tour", worked in a "rear eschelon" office Stateside, or patroled some invisible 'line in the sand' overseas, thank-you!
 Our civilian bretheran will never fully appreciate what it is you do for them!

 And for our truly un-sung heros, those who ride the "front lines" of Public Service every day right here at home, you are as much deserving of that gratitude as our brothers and sisters in the Armed Forces.
 You put your own health and welfare second, sometimes even dead last (no pun intended), to the health and welfare of people who often take your service for granted.
 Regardless of whether you're Law Enforcement, Fire Suppression, or Emergency Medical Services, everytime I hear a siren, I say a prayer, not only for the person to whose aid you're rushing, but for you and your families too.
 Thank-you for all you do!

-The other call I manage is WB4CHE: This is the call sign of the Franklin County(TN) Tinkerers, a loosely formed club in Franklin County, TN, for the purpose of putting up and managing a 222Mhz FM repeater.
+I manage the club call WB4CHE: This is the call sign of the Franklin County(TN) Tinkerers, a loosely formed club in Franklin County, TN, for the purpose of putting up and managing a 222Mhz FM repeater.
 The call sign was chosen to recognize the primary comunities in the county: Winchester, Belvidere, Cowan, Huntland and Estill Springs.
-We may change the call to WB4CHS to also include the last community, Suwanee, as the "S" could represent both EStill Springs and Suwanee!
-Ya can't please everyone!
-Please note this is Franklin COUNTY, not the city, which is a suburb of Nashville.
+Please note this is Franklin COUNTY, not the CITY of Franklin, which is a suburb of Nashville.

 I operated from Okinawa, Japan as KA6CM in 1981.
-During that period of time, a lot of folks forgot the 2 x 2 "KA" calls belonged to the U. S. Armed Forces in Japan and folks thought "KA6" was 'just another Californian' due to the (then new)'Sequerntial Call Sign System' brainchild of the FCC!
-Japan actually forbade thier Amateurs from working us!
+During that period of time, a lot of folks forgot the 2 x 2 "KA" calls (except KA1) belonged to the U. S. Armed Forces in Japan and folks thought "KA6" was 'just another Californian' due to the (then new)'Sequential Call Sign System' brainchild of the FCC!
+Japan actually forbade thier Amateurs from working us since our calls were issued by the 15th Air Force, not the FCC.
 I made a lot of unanswered "CQ's" until I started tagging my call "KA6CM/JR6".
 Then all of a sudden my log book started filling up!
 That was a blast!

-I have held MARS calls NNN0VVU, AFA1OQ and AAT4SA at one time or another, depending on what agency I was associated with at the time.
+I have held MARS calls NNN0VVU, AFA1OQ, AAR4IK and AAT4SA at one time or another, depending on what agency I was associated with at the time.
 I was the Asst CHOP (Chief Operator) for NNN0MOQ in 1980 and was CHOP for NNN0MOC/MOF in 1981, which by proxy made me assistant for the entire Island.
 That was some choice duty for 6 months!
 My USN/USMC activity waned after that tour, but I joined USAF MARS when I was more active in Civil Air Patrol in the mid 80's.
-Of course the geniuses at CAP declared MARS was "going to be dead in two years" and demanded that anyone associated with it quit.
+Of course the (non)geniuses at CAP declared MARS was "going to be dead in two years" and demanded that anyone associated with it quit.
 I did, and that was dumb move on my part.
 It was also one of the reasons I quit CAP.
 Their leaders are (as politely as I can put it) clueless, and that goes all the way to the top!
 I held Army call AAT4SA during my first brief association with TNSG in 1999.
-I am pending re-joining Army MARS now.

 And yes, I have SEVERAL "Yaesu" or "Vertex/Standard" ballcaps on the wall!

 I used to live in a small duplex and that's usually the death knell to any operating activities.
 However I was lucky to have landlords who said "If we can't see it from the street and if you don't drill holes, we don't care" when I inquired about the possibility of putting up some form of antenna farm.
-I've whipped up (pardon the pun) a nice little portable HF antenna installation that uses "Ham-Stick"-type whips on a small ground-mounted mast (about 5 foot) that can be raised or lowered by one person in less than a minute.
-The set-up was featured in the March, 2011 edition of "QST" magazine.
+I whipped up (pardon the pun) a nice little portable HF antenna installation that uses "Ham-Stick"-type whips on a small ground-mounted mast (about 5 foot) that can be raised or lowered by one person in less than a minute.
+The set-up was featured in an article I wrote on page 37 of the March, 2011 edition of "QST" magazine.
 Take a look!
-I am sure the whip will be put into use for a few days at the new QTH until I can round up some hands to assist with the wire stringing effort.

-And about my article.
-I am far-and-away from being a 'professional writer', but being published in QST was a lifetime high for me!
-And trust me, the article wasn't rocket science nor was it a literary masterpeice.
+And about my QST article.
+I am a long way from being a 'professional writer', but being published in QST was a lifetime high for me!
+Trust me, the article wasn't rocket science nor was it a literary masterpeice.
 But if I can encourage my fellow Amateurs who have ever had even the slightest glimmer of Walter Mitty bravado about writing, JUST DO IT!
 Take your little back yard project, solder bench creation, best (or worst!) on-the-air experience, or other Amateur Radio related experience and PUT IT ON PAPER!
 The folks at the League were TREMENDOUS in offering aid and suggestions, and made this one of the most fulfilling and rewarding experiences of my life!